nanoporetech/medaka/docs/installation.rst

 All installation methods will allow medaka to be used with CPU resource only.
 To enable the use of GPU resource it is necessary to install the `tensorflow-gpu` package.
-In outline this can be achieve with:
+In outline this can be achieved with:

 .. code-block:: bash